Say goodbye to your free time for the next six months.

 Standard Sci-Fi Army: The basic units already cover the main areas of the trope (Infantry, Oceanic Navies, Aircraft, Armored Combat Vehicles, Support).
 The Mindworms and the Isle of the Deep could be consider examples of Exotic and (to a certain extent)Indigs.

 Too Awesome to Use: While Battle Ogres in Alien Crossfire have impeccable stats early-game (especially the Mark IIs and IIIs), they can't be built or repaired (even by Progenitors or monoliths) and their encounter rate among scattered Unity Pods is too low to scavenge a decent force.
-They do, however, come with "Non-Lethal Methods" (double Police duty during Drone Riots) and have resonance defenses (to better defend against psionic—i.e. mindworm—attacks), and thus are better garrisoned at a base rather than dismantled outright.
+They do, however, come with "Non-Lethal Methods" (double Police duty all the time) and have resonance defenses (to better defend against psionic—i.e. mindworm—attacks), and thus are better garrisoned at a base rather than dismantled outright.

 Planet Busters also have elements of this, thanks to the fact that everyone will immediately and irrevocably declare war on you if you use one.
 Alternatively, if you can stockpile enough Planet Busters, you could declare war on everyone and win, although you'll run out of continents pretty quickly; initially because you've blown great big holes in all the other continents, this is quickly followed by sea level rise caused by your enormous levels of eco-damage.

 Video Game Caring Potential: Build an enlightened democracy.
 Adopt a Eudaimonic society with peace and justice for all.
 Take good care of your citizens, and cultivate your Talent pool.
 Be good to Planet, with Centauri Preserves and all the environmentalist Secret Projects.
 The people will reward you with Golden Ages and the increased cash flow and productivity that comes with it; Planet will reward you with an army of mind worms.